zuora/togai-java-client/docs/UsageMetersApi.md

 Deactivate usage meter

-Make an existing active usage meter to be inactive  Only active Usage Meters are allowed to deactivate.
-Active Usage Meters with active Pricing Plan attached can also be deactivated.
+Make an existing active usage meter to be inactive Active Usage Meters with active Pricing Plan attached can also be deactivated.

 ### Example
 ```java